SwiftGen/SwiftGen/CONTRIBUTING.md

 This information will help us review and fix your issue faster.

+## Creating Pull Requests

+Before you start developing new features and creating pull requests; *first* create an issue discussing these changes so that we can help you define the scope and implementation.
+Once discussed we can guide you through developing and creating the pull requests in the right repositories, in the right order, to ensure a smooth flow.
+This is particularly necessary because the SwiftGen project is split up in multiple repositories, and some features might span multiple repositories.

 ## Project Setup

 Before you can start developing a fix or a new feature in this project you need to be aware of how this project is structured.
-Especially since SwiftGen is a command line tool written in Swift some things need to be handled differently.
+Depending on the scope of the feature you want to develop, it might be easiest to checkout the [Eve repository](https://github.com/SwiftGen/Eve) and `bootstrap` it, which will checkout and initialize all repositories correctly.

 ### Requirements

 First you need to make sure your machine fulfills the following requirements:

-- You have [Homebrew](http://brew.sh), [CocoaPods](https://cocoapods.org) and [xcpretty](https://github.com/supermarin/xcpretty) installed
+- You have [Homebrew](http://brew.sh) and [Bundler](https://bundler.io) installed
 - You have [SwiftLint](https://github.com/realm/SwiftLint) installed – otherwise run `brew install swiftlint`
-- Install the dependencies by running `pod install` from the project root directory
+- Install the dependencies by running `bundler install` from the project root directory

-Note that `pod install` should succeed with two warnings stating "[...] target overrides the `EMBEDDED_CONTENT_CONTAINS_SWIFT` build setting [...]".
-This warnings are due to the command line nature of SwiftGen and can be safely ignored.
+Unless you're adding (or updating) dependencies, you won't have to run `pod install` as all dependencies are already checked in to the repository.

-### Building Correctly
+### Building & Running

-SwiftGen doesn't have an app bundle wrapping the binary executable, frameworks and resources like regular macOS `.app` bundles, but instead builds a standalone binary executable.
-But being written in Swift, it needs to be linked against the Swift dynamic libraries (various `libswiftXXX.dylib` libraries) and also has other dependencies (like Stencil & Commander frameworks) that it needs to be linked against too.

-All this means simply building the project won't result to such a binary like the one you receive when installing SwiftGen via Homebrew.
-Instead you need to run `rake install` from the projects root directory to build SwiftGen.

-Please note that there is also a test target within the project which builds just fine despite the above mentioned problems.
+The Xcode workspace, by default, is configured to run SwiftGen built as an app bundle, with some default parameters.
+You can switch (and modify) these by going to `Product > Scheme > Edit Scheme... > Arguments`, and checking (and unchecking) the command you want to test.